For Applicants only

 - Self-confidence and Initiative

-- Relationship and Networking skills.
+- Networking skills.

 Understanding what makes people tick, and particularly understanding their competencies and behaviors, helps us to determine who is going to be the best person for the job.

 There have been many occasions where we have a short-list of more than three people who, either on paper or face-to-face, have all the skills, all the experience and all the education.
 At the end of the day we have to make a judgment based on their competencies and fit with the client organization.

 What are the differences between advertised recruitment and executive search? © HSH+S, FT, Germany